BytePane

 GitHub Flow: Simple and Effective

 GitHub Flow strips branching down to the essentials: one main branch and short-lived feature branches.
-Every feature branch gets a pull request, every PR gets reviewed, and every merge to main triggers deployment.
-It is the workflow most teams should start with.
+GitHub's own documentation describes it as a lightweight branch-based workflow: create a branch, make isolated commits, open a pull request, review, merge, and deploy.
+It is the workflow most web teams should evaluate first.

 # GitHub Flow: the entire workflow